karineek/CsmithEdge/README.md

 ```
 ./scripts/RSS-v2-general/3-prepare-modification-lists.sh
 ```
 We kept the safe-lists files used for the experiments in the paper in [scripts/RSS-v2-general/seedsSafeLists](https://github.com/karineek/CEdgeSmith/tree/master/scripts/RSS-v2-general/seedsSafeLists).
+To construct these lists we used [earlier version of Csmith](https://github.com/karineek/CEdgeSmith/blob/master/scripts/csmith_version_gen_seeds.txt) and copied the required changes from Csmith version 8115771 (that is, the safe_math and safe_math_macros headers).

 Coverage scipts
 ---------------